-Learn how to dye flowers with two colors and use this fun and educational activity for your 4th of July celebration.
+Learn how to dye flowers with two (or more!) colors.
+You can use this fun and educational activity for your 4th of July celebration.

 Plus, it’s never too late to make them; they start changing color within an hour!